ropensci/qualR/paper.md

 The pollutant and meteorological data are publicly available via the [CETESB QUALAR System](https://cetesb.sp.gov.br/ar/qualar/).
-QUALAR allows researchers to download data from the air quality station (AQS) in `.csv` files, one variable at a time.
+QUALAR allows researchers to download data from the air quality station (AQS) in `.csv` files, one variable per AQS at a time.
 This data needs preprocessing before being suitable for analysis.
 For example, instrument malfunctions can produce missing dates; time format might need adjustments, or the decimal separator need to be changed.